Sup2point0/Assort/~writing/origins.md

 This username has sparked the creation of many idiosyncrasies, archetypes and inside jokes.
 Explaining them may be like dissecting a frog [^frog-dissect], so proceed at your own risk.

-[^frog-dissect]: ...
+[^frog-dissect]: ”Explaining a joke is like dissecting a frog.
+You understand it better but the frog dies in the process.”
+E. B. White. <https://www.goodreads.com/quotes/440683-explaining-a-joke-is-like-dissecting-a-frog-you-understand>

 ### Salutations!
 “sup” (lowercase) has become, without a doubt, my go-to and absolute favourite greeting.
 It acts as both a greeting and conversation starter, can be taken to mean either, and sets an informal and fun tone.
 The latter is also why the lowercase here is important.
-Friends of mine may recount instances where I accidentally send a capitalised `Sup`, and immediately correct it with `*sup` – which might appear rather questionable, but is absolutely vital. [^sauce]
+Friends of mine may recount instances where I accidentally send a capitalised `Sup`, and immediately correct it with `*sup` – which might appear rather questionable, but is absolutely vital.[^sauce]

 “suppety sup” (pronounced `/ˌsʌpətiˈsʌp/`) is sparingly used as a playful and cuter variant.
 It can be taken to follow the format of “hippety hop”.

-To illustrate how prevalent my usage of “sup” is, data was collected from my conversations with people online [^tool, consent], and is illustrated in the figures below.
+To illustrate how prevalent my usage of “sup” is, data was collected from my conversations with people online,[^disc-data] and is illustrated in the figures below.

 [ Greetings Census Distribution | Data collected and totalled across several personal Discord chats and servers. ]